 Alfred Hitchcock?
 Yes, Please!

 Hitchcock’s spy oeuvre makes eight appearances on the list, and I can’t quibble with any of them.
 North By Northwest is perfectly placed at #2.
-The most underrated of his films on this list may be Torn Curtain at #48; originally considered a flop, for some reason it lodges in my memory as one of his more enjoyable technicolor espionage capers.
+The most underrated of his films on the list may be Torn Curtain at #48; originally considered a flop, for some reason it lodges in my memory as one of his more enjoyable technicolor espionage capers.

 James Bond?
 No, Thanks!

 This project further ossified my stance against James Bond, my least favorite film franchise.
-There are five Bond films on the list, and some would probably argue that isn’t enough, but the only two I would keep are Daniel Craig’s debut in Casino Royale (#73), and Sean Connery’s From Russia with Love (#39), which one could argue best represents the early days.
+There are five Bond films on the list, and some would argue that isn’t enough, but the only two I would keep are Daniel Craig’s debut in Casino Royale (#73), and Sean Connery’s From Russia with Love (#39), which one could argue best represents the early days.
 But in general I remain immune to Bond’s sleazy superhero “charms.”

 John le Carré is Golden